NUMde/compass-numapp-web/docs/customization/README.md

 ### `FHIR_RESPONSE_TRANSFERRED_EXTENSION_KEYS`

 An array of questionnaire item extension keys to be transferred from the questionnaire item to its corresponding questionnaire response item.
 This provides a way to attach meta information to questionnaire (response) items.
-For more information, visit the [NUM Compass implementation guide](https://github.com/NUMde/compass-implementation-guide).
+For more information, visit the [NUM COMPASS implementation guide](https://github.com/NUMde/compass-implementation-guide).

 ### `API_QUESTIONNAIRE_URI`, `API_QUEUE_URI`, `API_USER_URI`